Christine Manfield's Black Pepper Chicken and Onion Curry

 Reduce heat slightly, stir in the onion puree and cook for a further 10 minutes or until onion is browned.

 Increase heat to medium–high, add the chicken with its marinade and cook for 5 minutes to remove any excess liquid.
-Add 1 cup (250 ml) water and simmer, turning the chicken halfway through, for 15 minutes or until chicken is just cooked through.
+Add 1 cup (8.5 fluid ounces) water and simmer, turning the chicken halfway through, for 15 minutes or until chicken is just cooked through.

 Check seasoning and add a little extra salt, if necessary.